NinaSeemann/DHd202-BoA/README.md

 1: Place all files and images in input/xml and input/images, respectively

-1b.
-Open a terminal and change directory (cd command) to the root folder.
+2: Open a terminal and change directory (cd command) to the root folder.

-2: Create the Book_Corpus.xml corpus file with the TEIcorpus_producer.xsl XSL with this command:
+3: Create the Book_Corpus.xml corpus file with the TEIcorpus_producer.xsl XSL with this command:

-	 java -jar lib//SaxonHE9-8-0-7J/saxon9he.jar lib/tei2pdf/empty.xml
+	 java -jar lib/SaxonHE9-8-0-7J/saxon9he.jar lib/tei2pdf/empty.xml > output/Book_Corpus.xml
-     > output/Book_Corpus.xml

 This uses the saxon engine to transform all the XML in the final_xml folder into a TEI Corpus file called "Book_Corpus.xml"

-3: Create the .fo file
+4: Create the .fo file:

-	java -jar lib/SaxonHE9-8-0-7J/saxon9he.jar output/Book_Corpus.xml
-	lib/tei2pdf/xsl-fo-producer.xsl > output/pdf.fo
+	java -jar lib/SaxonHE9-8-0-7J/saxon9he.jar output/Book_Corpus.xml lib/tei2pdf/xsl-fo-producer.xsl > output/pdf.fo

 This creates a file called pdf.fo.
 Any errors (missing images, etc) will be exported to the screen.
-You may get a notice about missing fonts - this means either your font name is incorrect, or you have not set FOP to use your system fonts in the conf file (detailed above).
+You may get a notice about missing fonts - this means either your font name is incorrect or you have not set FOP to use your system fonts in the conf file (detailed above).

-4: Create PDF
+5: Create the .pdf file:

 	lib/fop-2.1/fop -d64 -Xmx3000m -c lib/fop-2.1/conf/fop.xconf output/pdf.fo output/pdf.pdf

+This will create the final PDF.

 If you get an out of memory error, see section on configuring FOP above.
 You will likely get a bunch of font errors, but these may or may not matter.
 Check your final file to make sure all characters display correctly.

-This will create the final PDF.

-#### Script
+#### Script / Config file

 For your convenience, there is a script to run everything at once, you can run this by typing ./run.sh.
 If this fails, running each step individually will give better error reporting.